asuh/front-end-windows/readme.md

 # Front-End Development Setup on a PC

-This document assumes you're running a fresh copy of the latest version of **Windows 10**, >=version 1909.
+This document assumes you're running a fresh copy of the latest version of **Windows 10**, >=version 21H2.

-The following workflow assumes a clean installation of Windows 10, whether from Signature PC or a full manual reinstall from a vendor laptop.
-While it's okay to have third-party software installed, the installation process will be more streamlined and less convoluted with a bare Windows 10 system.
+The following workflow assumes a clean installation of Windows or from a full manual reinstall.
+While it's okay to have third-party software installed, the installation process will be more streamlined and less convoluted with a manually installed Windows system.

 - [Command Line Interface](#command-line-interface)
 - [Windows Prepartion](#system-update-and-disk-encryption)